Promoting British Values at the Nottingham Academy

-Through the curriculum and beyond we are committed to supporting pupils to develop their self-knowledge, self-esteem and self-confidence.
+Through our Character curriculum and beyond we are committed to supporting pupils to develop their self-knowledge, self-esteem and self-confidence.

 We encourage pupils to take responsibility for their behaviour and the effect it may have on others as well as knowing their rights.

 Within the Academy, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.

 As a school we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.